 (g) A detailed cash-flow forecast and valuation, excluding financing of the proposed mining activities, clearly indicating applicable regulatory costs; and

-(h) Details of the applicant’s resources or proposed mechanisms to finance the proposed mining activities, and details regarding the impact of such financing mechanisms on the cash-flow forecast.
+(h) Details of the applicant’s resources or proposed mechanisms to finance the proposed mining activities, and details regarding the impact of such financing mechanisms on the cash-flow forecast [and debt-to-equity ratio].

+[(i) Details of any loans or planned loans, and the institutions making the loans, with an indication whether those institutions apply the Equator Principles or the International Finance Corporation performance standards, or equivalent.]

 [Annex IV is covered by the IWG on Environmental Matters]